This post may contain affiliate links. Please read our disclosure policy.

 Person demos how to make eggplant tofu with garlic basil sauce.

-What to serve with tofu and aubergine
+What to serve with eggplant tofu

 Recipe Card